To transfer the PHP Live! system to a new server, there are basically three steps:

 3. Export the PHP Live!
 MySQL database and import to the new database on the new server.
 There are couple ways to do this:

-- Contact the server admin to directly access MySQL var/ directory and zip or tar up the entire folder of the PHP Live! database and decompress it on the new server's MySQL var/ directory.
-A restart of the MySQL server is required after the decompression of the data file on the new server.
+- Contact the server admin to zip or tar up the entire PHP Live! database and decompress it on the new server's MySQL directory where other databases are located.
+A restart of the MySQL server is required so that the MySQL server recognizes the new database.
+In some server environments, you may need to actually create the database in order for the MySQL server to recognize the new database.
+In these situations, have your server admin export the PHP Live! database with mysqldump command and then import the data on the new server.

 - Using MySQL front-end tool (such as PHPMyAdmin), export the entire database to a file, both the structure and the data.
 On the new server, create a new database and then import the text file containing the entire PHP Live! data.
 You can either use the upload file option or open the file and copy/paste the entire content and paste it into the SQL query window at the new database using a MySQL front-end tool.